schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 \[Image 4.22.5: The expanded program\]

 In this new version, we first check whether the distance is greater than 30.
 If it is, we set the LEDs to green.
-Else we need to check further: if the distance is between 20 and 30 \(and we know it's 30 or less, or else we wouldn't have gotten this far\) then set the LEDs to blue, else the distance can be nothing else but 20 or less, and in that case set the LEDs to red.
+Else we need to check further: if the distance is between 20 and 30 \(and we know it's 30 or less, or else we wouldn't have got this far\) then set the LEDs to blue, else the distance can be nothing else but 20 or less, and in that case set the LEDs to red.
 And all that, repeated again and again until we turn off the mBot.

 Notice that we have one "if...else" block nested in the forever block and yet another "if...else" block nested within the "else" of that first "if...else" block.
 It is not unusual to have layers of control blocks nested within other control blocks.